Today’s Classic Quordle Hints & Answers

 Word 1 Hints:

-2. This word is a noun and can be considered a living creature.
+2. This term is a noun and represents a physical object.

 Word 2 Hints: